phpsrbija/unfinished/README.md

 ### Reafctoring

-- Introduce a new package "Page" for a single pages like "about us"
+- [ ] Introduce a new package "Page" for a single pages like "about us"
-- Add type to the category (post, video, event, discussion...)
+- [ ] Add type to the category (post, video, event, discussion...)
-- Pull apart Article package into separated packages per Article type.
-Packages: PostArticle, VideoArticle, EventArticle, DiscussionArticle
+- [ ] Pull apart current **Article** package into separated packages per article type, allowing easy to add new type or remove.
+New packages would be:
+     - [ ] PostArticle,
+     - [ ] VideoArticle,
+     - [ ] EventArticle,
+     - [ ] DiscussionArticle

-- Get rid of the Core package as completely unnecessary package
+- [ ] Get rid of the Core package as completely unnecessary package
-- Refactor Admin package to hold only layout.phtm with admin style (css/html)
+- [ ] Refactor Admin package to hold only layout.phtm with admin style (css/html)
-- Create AdminUser package
+- [ ] Create AdminUser package
-- Create AdminAcl package
+- [ ] Create AdminAcl package

 ### New packages
-- Contact Us
+- [ ] Contact Us
-- News Letter
+- [x] News Letter